Q Christian Fellowship: The QCF Conference

 According to Q Christian Fellowship, its conference is the largest annual LGBT Christian event in the world.
 The conference includes a wide variety of workshops that explore the LGBT and Christian landscapes, particularly where they intersect.
 The most recent conference in 2020 was Fort Lauderdale, Florida.
-The 2021 conference was originally scheduled to be held from 7–10 January in Albuquerque, NM.
+The 2021 conference was originally scheduled to be held during January 7–10 in Albuquerque, New Mexico.
 At the end of July 2020, it was announced that the event would still take place but due to issues related to Covid 19 would be hosted virtually.
 Dr Emilie M Townes, Dr Robyn Henderson-Espinoza and Father Richard Rohr are scheduled to be keynote speakers.
-The 2022 conference was scheduled to take place in Albuquerque, NM January 20–23 but due to the rise of the Omicron variant of Covid, it was announced at the end of 2021 that this would also be a virtual conference only.
+The 2022 conference was scheduled to take place in Albuquerque, New Mexico, January 20–23 but due to the rise of the Omicron variant of Covid, it was announced at the end of 2021 that this would also be a virtual conference only.

-In 2022, QCF conference returns.
-From 5-8 January, in Washington DC conference takes on a new look as it becomes both a face-to face gathering as well as offering virtual attendance using WHOVA as a platform.
+In 2022, the QCF conference was held in Washington, DC, during January 5–8.
+It took on a new look as both a face-to face gathering and offering virtual attendance using WHOVA as a platform.